starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/amm.rst

 AMM implementation in StarkNet Planets Alpha
 --------------------------------------------

-For those who read the previous tutorial -- comparing the code written there to the contract code in this tutorial can be an illuminating exercise that highlights the power of StarkNet.
+For those who read the :ref:`previous tutorial <amm_cairo>` -- comparing the code written there to the contract code in this tutorial can be an illuminating exercise that highlights the power of StarkNet.

 In this sample contract, we will: